awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.md

 You can't reboot your AWS DMS replication instance if its status is not in the **Available** state\.
 Your AWS DMS instance can be unavailable for several reasons, such as a previously requested modification or a maintenance\-window action\.
 The time required to reboot an AWS DMS replication instance is typically small \(under 5 minutes\)\.

+### Rebooting a Replication Instance Using the AWS Console<a name="CHAP_ReplicationInstance.Rebooting.CON"></a>

+To reboot a replication instance, use the AWS console\.

 **To reboot a replication instance using the AWS console**

 1. Sign in to the AWS Management Console and select AWS DMS\.